BroHighOnCaffeine/viteJsProject1/README.md

 # Use Environmental Varibles

 import.meta is a web standard  .
 To it vit adds an object env .
-And to this object vit provides a number or built-in constants to use.
+And to this object vit provides a  hat gives the mode the app is running in.
+This could be development or production or another mode
-Those constants are [BASE_URL , MODE ,DEV ,PROD, SSR]

-import.meta.env

-1. import.meta.env.BASE_URL -
-2. import.meta.env.MODE -
-3. import.meta.env.PROD -
+3. import.meta.env.PROD & .DEV - It is a BOOLEAN which tells us the app is in development or Production
-4. import.meta.env.SSR -
+4. import.meta.env.SSR - It's a boolean that tells whether the App is Running in the server.

+Also, VITE grants us access with our own Environmental Variables:

+Those could be the one that we pass through the command line Or
+We could provide them in a file named ".env" in the root of your Project

+Rule : Each environmental variable must start with the Prefix - "VITE_" , all in UpperCase Example : VITE_DB_USER = user
+          VITE_DB_PASSWORD = password

+In order to use environmental variables in your code , you access it like this :
+            const dbUser = import.meta.env.VITE_DB_USER